 - ✓ additional time

 - ✓ distraction-free environment

 - ✓ taking the test on a computer

-- ✓ use of a scribe
+- \checkmark use of a scribe

-- ✓ use of a reader
+- \checkmark use of a reader

 - ✓ using an alternate format

 DSS manages a Test Proctoring Center in Room 420A to assist faculty in providing test accommodations for eligible students.
 Proctored tests are scheduled by the DSS Test Proctoring Coordinator and are scheduled as close to the time as the class exam as possible.
-The exams are administered by DSS hourly test proctors in the small tutorial rooms in the ASC.
+The exams are administered by DSS hourly test proctors in the small tutorial rooms in the ASC or at the Higher Education Center (HEC) sites for classes at the HECs.
 DSS keeps all tests in a locked file cabinet, and all DSS test proctors are trained by DSS faculty to ensure a secure and confidential testing situation.
 DSS does not employ students as test proctors.
 During a test, the student must leave all bags, supplies, and unauthorized materials with the proctor.
 Any additional materials that the student may use during the test must have been approved by the instructor.

 When a student comes to you requesting a test accommodation, they must have already given you their Authorized Academic Accommodations form, which is completed by their DSS Specialist.
 The specific authorized test accommodations are indicated on this form.
 DSS suggests that students speak with their instructors about their disability, and provide the Authorized Academic Accommodations form, during the first two weeks of class.
 However, students are not required to do this.
 If a student is requesting test accommodations, and the student has not provided you with the Authorized Academic Accommodation form, you may contact DSS for more information.